tudelft3d/val3dity/tests/README.md

 Due to the current setup of file referencing in the tests, `pytest` need to be run from the `/val3dity` root directory, thus `somepath/val3dity $ pytest`

-`PyYAML` is required for running the metadata tests.
+The following are required for running the metadata tests:
 ```
+$ pip install pytest
 $ pip install pyyaml
 ```